Do It Again (Pia Mia song): Composition and critical reception

 "Do It Again" is a pop and R&B song, which mixes genres of hip hop and electronic dance music.
 It interpolates J Boog's 2011 song "Let's Do It Again", and is considered to be a "twist" on the track.
 "Do It Again" opens with synthesizers that utilize a crescendo, as Tyga raps in the first verse before Mia appears to sing 30 seconds into the song.
 Her voice was consistently undulated to sound "sultry [and] controlled", over a club-infused instrumental.
-Brown additionally incorporates a rap verse.
+Brown additionally incorporates a verse.

 Mia described the lyrics as "wanting to be more than just friends with someone you're really close with, but you haven't crossed the line yet".
 She denied that it was about a one-night stand, insisting that she never had one before so she could not speak about it.
 The lyrics in Tyga's rap name-drop German automaker Mercedes-Benz, American football quarterback Tom Brady, and Marcia Brady from the American sitcom The Brady Bunch.
 Mia incorporated references to Guamanian culture throughout the song, such as mentioning Two Lovers Point.

-Music critics described "Do It Again" as a "summer song".
+The song was met with mostly positive reviews, with music critics described "Do It Again" as a "summer song".
 Writing for Teen Vogue, Tehrene Firman stated that the song is "fun [and] catchy", while Mike Wass of Idolator opined that the anthem is "infectious".
 Nick Levine of Vice acknowledged that the track's "brilliance creeps up on you like an inappropriate crush".
 Writing for the Belfast Telegraph, Blast 106 disc jockey Kathryn B Wilson described "Do It Again" as "infectious" and praised Tyga's rap verse for "[setting] a decent tone for Mia's vocals".
 She commended the chorus for allowing people to sing along while dancing to the track during the weekend.
 Writing in 2020, Wonderland staff retrospectively stated that the rhythms in the song "transcended age".